-Human settlement of Denmark began around 12,000 BC.
+Human settlement in Denmark began around 12,000 BC.
 These early settlers initially focused on hunting, but when the climate began to warm, people began to move to the coasts and fishing became a key part of life.
 During the Iron Age, the Danes began to arrive with many historians believing they came from Sweden.

 The Viking Age was key to all Scandinavian countries, and Denmark was not exempt.
 Vikings initially struck monasteries because they had a great deal of wealth but were not well protected.
 The first documented raid by Danish Vikings was in 835 AD and they began to focus on the coast of Western Europe and Northeastern England.
 A Danish settlement was developed in Kent, and as time passed, Danish Vikings took over parts of England.
 Alfred the Great eventually expelled them.

 By the 11th century, the Danes were successful in conquering England, resulting in a short-lived Anglo-Danish kingdom.
 Canute the Great was the first true Danish king to sit on the throne of England.
 Canute was succeeded by his son, and upon his son’s death, the throne was returned to the English.

 Under the Kalmar Union of 1397, Denmark, Norway and Sweden were formally united.
 However, by 1438, Sweden had left the union and by 1523, the Swedes had elected their own king.
 Without Sweden, Norway remained under Denmark’s control for the next three centuries.